HL7/crmi-ig/input/pages/distribution.md

 Note that for artifact bundles that are the result of the $package operation, bundles may be requested that include duplicate artifacts.
 Client applications that consume artifact bundles must be prepared for this case.

 In addition, client applications must ensure that artifact references are resolved correctly.
 If an artifact reference is unversioned, a version manifest for the artifact should be consulted to determine the appropriate version-binding information.
-See the Artifact Scope discussion for information on how to identify the version manfiest appropriate for a particular artifact.
+See the Artifact Scope discussion for information on how to identify the version manifest appropriate for a particular artifact.